Boost Your Vitamin D for Better Health

 1. Sunlight

-Most of us love a good beach day, but keep in mind that it’s not always necessary to lay out in the sun for long period of time in order to obtain the vitamin D we need.
+Most of us love a good beach day, but keep in mind that it’s not always necessary to lay out in the sun for long periods of time in order to obtain the vitamin D we need.
 It happens relatively quickly; usually around half the time it takes for your skin to begin to burn, which could be just 15 minutes for a very fair skinned person, or a couple hours for those with an olive or dark complexion.

 Dr. Stephen Honig, director of the Osteoporosis Center for Joint Diseases, explains, "if you're going to get it from the sun, about 20 to 25 minutes of exposure is helpful.”2 When it comes to choosing a sunscreen that's right for you, sunscreens with a sun protection factor (SPF) of 8 or more appear to block UV rays.
 However, most people don’t apply sufficient amounts of sunscreen, cover all sun-exposed skin or reapply sunscreen regularly in an effort to avoid sun damage.
 Therefore, skin likely synthesizes some vitamin D even when it is protected by sunscreen as typically applied.3